 Asthma is a common, but often misunderstood, chronic condition that effects adults and children alike.
 As a chronic condition, asthma is often something people deal with their entire lives, while for a fortunate few, it is something that can be outgrown.
-If you or a loved one has been recently diagnosed with asthma, below are a list of answers to basic but helpful questions you may have.
+If you or a loved one has been recently diagnosed with asthma, below are a list of answers to basic but common asthma FAQs.

 The word asthma comes from the Greek word aazein, which means "sharp breath."
 Asthma is a chronic, inflammatory disease of the lungs in which the airways narrow, often in response to a trigger such as exposure to an allergen, exercise, or emotional stress.
 This restricts the ability breathe to varying degrees for varying lengths of time.

 Common asthma triggers include many of the same things that trigger allergic reactions.
 Allergens (dust, pollens, molds, animal dander), medications, air pollution, industrial chemical compounds, early childhood infections, perfumes and strong smells, tobacco smoke, cold air, exercise, and emotional stress can all trigger asthma attacks in different people.

 Since asthma symptoms can closely resemble symptoms of other respiratory problems like emphysema and bronchitis, asthma can often go undiagnosed for long periods of time.
 Some people live with asthma for years, thinking they have a bad cough or chronic bronchitis.
 Doctors diagnose asthma with laboratory tests such as spirometry (which measures the air inhaled and exhaled from the lungs), peak flow monitoring (which measures how much air a person can expel from the lungs), chest x-rays, blood tests, allergy skin tests, and a look at family health history.